Yanomami: Etymology

+Yanomamö and Yanomama are variant spellings.
+Supporters of the work on the tribe of anthropologist Napoleon Chagnon usually use Yanomamö.
+Those who oppose his work or are neutral usually use Yanomami or Yanomama.

 History

-The first report of the Yanomami to the Northern world is from 1654, when a Spanish expedition under Apolinar Diez de la Fuente visited some Ye'kuana people living on the Padamo River.
-Diez wrote:
+The first report of the Yanomami is from 1654, when a Spanish expedition under Apolinar Diaz de la Fuente visited some Ye'kuana people living on the Padamo River.
+Diaz wrote:

 From approximately 1630 to 1720, the other river-based indigenous societies who lived in the same region were wiped out or reduced as a result of slave-hunting expeditions by the conquistadors and bandeirantes.
-How this affected the Yanomami is unknown.
+In 2004, journalist Charles C. Mann suggested that the Yanomami descend from farmers who fled those expeditions and pressure from European expansion.
 Sustained contact with the outside world began in the 1950s with the arrival of members of the New Tribes Mission as well as Catholic missionaries from the Society of Jesus and Salesians of Don Bosco.

 In Roraima, the 1970s saw the implementation of development projects within the framework of the "National Integration Plan" launched by the Brazilian military governments of the time.
 This meant the opening of a stretch of perimeter road (1973–76) and various colonization programs on land traditionally occupied by the Yanomami.
 During the same period, the Amazonian resources survey project RADAM (1975) detected important mineral deposits in the region.
 This triggered a progressive movement of gold prospectors, which after 1987 took the form of a real gold rush.
 Hundreds of clandestine runways were opened by gold miners in the major tributaries of the Branco River between 1987 and 1990.
 The number of gold miners in the Yanomami area of Roraima was then estimated at 30 to 40 thousand, about five times the indigenous population resident there.
 Although the intensity of this gold rush has subsided greatly since 1990, gold prospecting continues today in the Yanomami land, spreading violence and serious health and social problems.